 Minimalism is what I need in my life!
 When I look upon all of the items that I have collected throughout the years, I see mostly junk.
 When I take a step back and look at the things I possess I feel very fortunate, like a king!
 We take so many things for granted in our lives that we really don’t recognize how rich that we actually are.
-Maybe I can use minimalism to cure the luxuries in life?
+Maybe I can use minimalism to cure the luxuries in life and incorporate into Stoic Lifestyle Design?

 “Your food should appease your hunger, your drink quench your thirst, your clothing keep out the cold, your house be a protection against inclement weather.
 It makes no difference whether it is built of turf or of variegated marble imported from another country: what you have to understand is that thatch makes a person just as good as a roof of gold does.”Seneca